Strategic Approach to Evacuation of Non-combatants

 Furthermore, psychological support services should be readily available to help individuals cope with the trauma and stress experienced during the evacuation process.
 Creating a safe and inclusive environment for non-combatants post-evacuation is vital in promoting their mental and emotional recovery.
 Adequate provisions for basic necessities such as food, water, and sanitation must also be ensured to maintain the health and dignity of evacuees.

-See also The Vital Role of Combat Life Savers (CLS) in Saving Lives
+See also Exploring the Vital Role of Combat Psychologists

 Moreover, establishing a system for tracking and monitoring the well-being of evacuated non-combatants in the days following the evacuation is crucial.
 This ongoing assessment allows for timely interventions to address emerging needs and challenges that may arise post-evacuation.
 Collaborating with local authorities and relevant organizations to provide continued support and assistance is key in ensuring the long-term welfare and stability of evacuees as they transition into their new circumstances.